- August 30, 2021

 Why are we looking at reversal candlestick patterns and not continuation patterns in this guide?

 Steve Nison stated that reversal candlesticks patterns are more meaningful because they will allow a trader to:

 - Enter a position when the current trend may be turning and a move in the opposite direction

 - Exit a position with a reversal signal before the trend reverses too far taking back profits

 While nothing will predict with 100% certainty, some reversal candlestick patterns perform better than others.
 You will be surprised that this guide will not cover popular and basic candlestick patterns such as:

 Reversal Candlestick Directional Types

 Having a bullish trend or bearish trend in place is where you will find reversal useful.
 Reversal candles can form in several areas:

 - During the corrective move of a market for pullback traders.
 Reversal candles can assist in your trade entry locations

 - Markets trend and reverse and finding that point where we can see a prolonged correction or a complete reversal can be important

-- Markets forming a trading range patterns – traders can look for reversals at the support levels or resistance levels of the price range (lower time frame trending)
+- Markets forming a trading range patterns – traders can look for reversals at the support level or resistance level of the price range (lower time frame trending)

 We can categorize reversals into:

-- Bullish reversal pattern – when a down trend turns to an uptrend or the end of a corrective move
+- Bullish reversal pattern – when a down trend turns to an uptrend forming a potential support level, or the end of a corrective move

-- Bearish reversal pattern – uptrend turns to a down trend, or the end of a corrective rally when a market is in a down trend
+- Bearish reversal pattern – uptrend turns to a down trend forming a potential resistance level, or the end of a corrective rally when a market is in a down trend

 We are going to use daily candlesticks for these examples and focus on single candlesticks, 2 day candlesticks, and 3 day candlesticks.